 A suitable weighing machine is one that has divisions that are no more than 2 g(based on 400 g and 800 g loaves).
 This applies equally to both analogue and digital machines.
 New scales must comply with the Non-automatic Weighing Instruments Regulations 2016.
-These scales are CE marked and also have stickers, one of which shows the letter 'M' (see'Weighing equipment for legal use' for more details and illustrations of the stickers).
+These scales are CE- or UKCA-marked and also have stickers, one of which shows the letter 'M' (see'Weighing equipment for legal use' for more details and illustrations of the stickers).
 You may still use old scales but they must be 'crown stamped' as fit for trade use.

 Actual weight of packages

 If check weighing for compliance with the three rules is carried out on packaged bread please see'Packaged goods: average quantity' for an explanation of how to determine the tare weight of the packaging and how to make allowances for variation.

 For more information on the work of trading standards services - and the possible consequences of not abiding by the law - please see 'Trading standards: powers, enforcement and penalties'.